Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Which growth hormone peptide has the fewest side effects?

-Ipamorelin has the cleanest documented profile.
+Ipamorelin has the cleanest documented profile of any GH secretagogue.
 At doses up to 200 times the effective threshold, it does not elevate cortisol, ACTH, or prolactin (Raun et al., 1998).
-Sermorelin has the mildest practical side effect profile.
+Sermorelin has the mildest practical side effect profile at clinical doses.
 Tesamorelin has the most comprehensive safety data from Phase III trials with 52-week follow-up.
+See our CJC-1295/ipamorelin side effects guide for management protocols.

 How do tesamorelin, sermorelin, and ipamorelin compare to HGH?

-All three stimulate your pituitary gland to release GH naturally, with a built-in ceiling on output.
-Exogenous HGH bypasses the pituitary entirely, allowing supraphysiologic levels with greater risks.
-These peptides produce less water retention, lower carpal tunnel rates, and minimal pituitary suppression compared to HGH.
-The tradeoff is less potent GH elevation.
+All three stimulate your pituitary gland to release GH naturally, with a biological ceiling on output.
+Exogenous HGH bypasses the pituitary entirely, allowing supraphysiologic levels with greater risks: pituitary suppression, more severe water retention, higher carpal tunnel rates (20-40% vs 10-20%), and insulin resistance.
+These peptides cost $100-300/month compounded vs $500-3,000 for pharmaceutical HGH.

 Which GH peptide is best for sleep?

-Sermorelin's 10-20-minute half-life produces the most natural bedtime GH pulse, making it the top choice for sleep optimization.
+Sermorelin's 10-20-minute half-life produces the most natural bedtime GH pulse, closely mimicking the body's own sleep-associated GH secretion pattern.
 Ipamorelin before bed also improves sleep through GH-mediated mechanisms.
-MK-677 has the only dedicated sleep study (50% increase in deep sleep), but it is not a peptide and carries metabolic risks.
+MK-677 (oral, not a peptide) has the only dedicated sleep architecture RCT (50% Stage IV increase), but carries metabolic risks.
+See peptides for sleep for a broader comparison.

 Is ipamorelin FDA approved?

 No. Ipamorelin has never been submitted for FDA approval and has no completed Phase III clinical trials.
-Its evidence base rests on the Raun 1998 selectivity study (animal models) and the Johansen 1999 pharmacokinetic study (human volunteers).
-It is available through compounding pharmacies with a prescription.
+Its evidence base rests on the Raun 1998 animal selectivity study and the Johansen 1999 human pharmacokinetic study.
+It is available through compounding pharmacies with a valid prescription.
+This contrasts with tesamorelin (FDA-approved) and sermorelin (historically FDA-approved, now compounded).

 Can you stack all three peptides together?

 No. Tesamorelin and sermorelin both target the GHRH receptor, making their combination redundant.
-Stacking two GHRH agonists does not double the effect.
-The correct approach is to pair one GHRH analog (tesamorelin or sermorelin) with ipamorelin (a ghrelin receptor agonist) for dual-pathway synergy.
+The GHRH receptor cannot produce more GH simply because two agonists are present simultaneously.
+The productive approach is to pair ONE GHRH analog (tesamorelin, sermorelin, or CJC-1295) with ipamorelin (ghrelin receptor).
+Two GHRH analogs waste the second compound.

 How long do results take from each peptide?

-Sleep improvements often appear within 1-2 weeks on all three.
-Recovery and energy typically improve by weeks 3-4.
-Body composition changes become measurable by weeks 6-8.
-Tesamorelin's Phase III trials measured VAT reduction at 6 months.
-Full benefits from any GH peptide require consistent use over 2-3 month cycles.
+Sleep improvements typically appear within 1-2 weeks.
+Recovery and energy improve by weeks 3-4.
+Body composition changes become measurable by weeks 6-8 on all three.
+Tesamorelin's Phase III trials measured VAT reduction at 6 months using CT scanning.
+Full benefits from any GH peptide require consistent use over 2-3 month cycles with appropriate training and nutrition.

 The Bottom Line

-Tesamorelin, sermorelin, and ipamorelin each fill a distinct role in GH optimization.
-Tesamorelin brings FDA-approved clinical evidence for visceral fat reduction.
-Sermorelin offers the most natural GH pulse pattern with pituitary-preserving properties.
-Ipamorelin provides the cleanest selectivity profile ever documented for a GH secretagogue.
+Tesamorelin, sermorelin, and ipamorelin each fill a distinct role in GH optimization that no other peptide replicates exactly.
+Tesamorelin brings the only FDA-approved Phase III evidence for visceral fat reduction.
+Sermorelin offers the most physiologically natural GH pulse pattern with documented pituitary-preserving properties.
+Ipamorelin provides the cleanest selectivity profile ever documented for a GH secretagogue: GH release without cortisol, prolactin, or appetite disruption.

 Start the Quiz →